 Individually or as a group (2-3 people), students will apply assessment principles by critiquing different types assessments (criterion-referenced, norm-referenced, attitude, etc.).
-Interactions will take place in a Collaborative Discussion Board to work collaboratively on the questions/prompts.
-Using a rubric for the written paper, students will submit work individually and will be scored based on both their work and the quality/quantity of their contributions to the discussion.
+Interactions will take place in a Collaborative Discussion board setting to facilitate responses to questions/prompts.
+Using a rubric for the written paper, students will submit work individually which will be scored based on both individual work and the quality/quantity of their contributions to the collaborative discussion.

-Assessment Critique: Select a Criterion-referenced or Norm-referrencedTest currently being used in an educational setting to critique.
-Include the following in your critique:
+Students will select a criterion-referenced or norm-referrenced test currently being used in their educational setting to critique.
+Critique will include:

-- 1. Name of test - 2.
-Describe how it is currently being used in an educational setting - 3.
-Discuss the degree to which you feel the use of the assessment is valid, including the kind of evidence of validity (including alignment) that exists.
-Support your responses with examples. - 4.
-Make recommendations for improving the use of the assessment in making instructional decisions based on standards and research presented in class.
+- 1. Name of test/type of test - 2.
+Description of how it is currently being used in an educational setting - 3.
+Discussion of the degree to which students feel the use of the assessment is valid, including the kind of evidence of validity (including alignment) that exists.
+Responses must be supported with specific examples. - 4.
+Recommendations for improving the use of the assessment in making instructional decisions based on standards, research, textbooks, and discussions in class.